ziyi01/Inkposter/README.md

 When the timer runs out voting begins.
 The players vote what they suspect the theme is and who they think the `Inkposter` is.
 If the majority of players vote for the `Inkposter` then they're caught!

+It is recommended to play the game using your phone and host on a big screen (e.g. TV, computer screen, livestream).

 ### Design and Demo
 The layout is designed in Figma following: https://www.figma.com/design/V4OLczauxQRw13nV0fefb7/Inkposter-Design?node-id=2407-292&node-type=frame&t=S5xK8qXW5BX97cNm-0 (Also see: [Code architecture](#code-architecture)).